-Raymond James Financial ended the quarter with $2 billion in cash and a total capital ratio over two times the US regulatory requirement, while also delivering our 130th consecutive quarter of profitability.
+Raymond James Financial has a total capital ratio over two times the US regulatory requirement, while also delivering our 133rd consecutive quarter of profitability.

 From a UK perspective, Raymond James Investment Services is also extremely conservatively capitalised – again at over two times UK regulatory requirements.

-Because of our historically conservative management approach, we are well-positioned to not only make it through these troubling times but emerge stronger, just as we have through prior market disruptions.
+Because of our historically conservative management approach, we are well-positioned to not only make it through these uncertain times but emerge stronger, just as we have through prior market disruptions.

 Once we took steps to ensure our associates, wealth managers, clients and our many other stakeholders were safe, we turned our attention to the communities in which we live and work.

-As a result of the COVID-19 pandemic, the challenges facing so many people are unprecedented.
+As a result of the COVID-19 pandemic, the challenges facing so many people have been unprecedented.
 Raymond James wealth managers and associates have undertaken a vast array of charitable fundraising, initiatives and activities, sharing their talents and resources to help those in need.